Qovery/documentation/website/docs/useful-links/faq.md

 ### Can you help me to deploy my application on Qovery?

 Yes, absolutely.
-[Join our fantastic community on Discord][urls.qovery_chat] to get the help of one of our team member.
+[Join our fantastic community][urls.qovery_community] to get the help of our +2000 developers and Qovery team members.

 ### How does application build work?